nixworks/public/news/2004/02/10/README.md

 _Context: Gaza, Palestinian Authority_

 ### [ Occupation of Iraq: A large car bomb explodes in the central Iraqi town of Iskandariya, 25 mi south of Baghdad, killing at least 50 people.](/news/2004/02/10/occupation-of-iraq-a-large-car-bomb-explodes-in-the-central-iraqi-town-of-iskandariya-25-mi-south-of-baghdad-killing-at-least-50-people.md)
-_Context: Baghdad, Iskandariya, car bomb, occupation of Iraq_
+_Context: Baghdad, Iskandariya, Occupation of Iraq, car bomb_

 ### [ An Iranian airliner crashes on arrival at Sharjah airport in the United Arab Emirates, killing at least 35 people.
 A few people are thought to have survived.](/news/2004/02/10/an-iranian-airliner-crashes-on-arrival-at-sharjah-airport-in-the-united-arab-emirates-killing-at-least-35-people-a-few-people-are-thought.md)
 _Context: Iran, Sharjah International Airport, United Arab Emirates_